Caravan Essentials List: Pre Trip Checklist

 Pro Tip: Don’t leave your jockey wheel in your driveway!
 Store it in your designated storage area or, if it is on a swivel mount, lock it into position before you drive away.

 A weight distribution hitch is a great way to make sure the load is evenly distributed to all four of the vehicle’s wheels.
 Do you need one?
 That depends – a weight distribution hitch is recommended whenever the weight of your caravan or trailer exceeds 50% of your vehicle’s weight.
 If it doesn’t, you should still consider buying a towing hitch if your vehicle seems to be pointing upwards when the trailer is connected.

 Caravan RV Camping offers a huge range of weight distribution systems to suit different vehicles and budgets, so take your time to research the right one.

 If you're worried about your caravan rocking in the wind or you plan to camp on uneven ground, stabilisers are the answer.
 The right stabilisers will make sure your caravan doesn’t budge.

 Pro Tip: Before you head off, lock your front and rear stabilisers up into their travel position and store the winder somewhere easy to access.

 Last but not least, always release your handbrake right before you start your journey!

 Are these all ticked off?
 Now you’re ready to enjoy your caravan adventure safely and comfortably!

-To let shopping for your caravan needs be an absolute treat, for just a minimum purchase of $300, enjoy $20 off at Caravan RV Camping with the code TOT20!
+To let shopping for your caravan needs be an absolute treat, enjoy $20 off at Caravan RV Camping with the code CRCSAVE20 when you spend over $300.
 Note that only one code can be used per customer and that it can't be used in conjunction with another promo code.